wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     We can see that several incidents have been created and are now available to the API.

-1. Back in VSCode, let's begin integrating the API into our code.
+1. Back in Eclipse, let's begin integrating the API into our code.
 We will need to query the API's endpoint URL, and we have options of where to store that string.
 While we could insert it directly into our code, a better practice is to abstract such a configuration setting into an environment variable.
-VSCode makes it straightforward to define variables at runtime in the debugging settings.

-    Stop the debugger by pressing the red "stop" square, and open the `.vscode/launch.json` file that was previously generated.
-Under `configurations` look for the `env` node.
+    Stop the debugger by pressing the red "stop" square, and open the run configuration you created earlier.
+Click the "Environment" tab.
 This section defines key/value pairs that will be passed into enviromment variables whenever the debugger is launched.
-Add an entry for `INCIDENT_API_URL` and set the value to the ASP.NET WebAPI that we earlier loaded into the browser.
+Add an entry for `INCIDENT_API_URL` and set the value to the ASP.NET WebAPI that we earlier loaded into the browser (and captured in notepad).
 Do not add a trailing slash.
+Click OK to save the environment variable, then apply and close.

     ![image](./media/image-009.png)

-    Now that the URL is loaded as an environment variable, we can access it from our application by referencing `process.env.INCIDENT_API_URL`.
+    Now that the URL is loaded as an environment variable, we can access it from our application by calling System.getenv("INCIDENT_API_URL")`.
 We will repeat this process several times to configure our application with Azure services.

     > Our ARM Template already configured an environment variable for the Azure Web App that will soon run our application